git-melt/melt/README.md

 # LICENCE
 ```
 By doing so, you will see some files are already part of the list by default.
-This will call the default editor (defined by variable VISUAL) to edit the ignore list.
+This will call the default editor (defined by variable VISUAL) for editing the ignore list.
 For more details see:
 ```sh
 $ git melt --help
 ```